User Case: How to Link OneDrive and Google Drive

 - Cloud Backup is suitable for data backup between cloud drives.
 This feature provides file version management, and you can restore files to previous versions as needed.

 In addition to the above common functions, MultCloud also supports Remote Upload and Share functions.
 Remote Upload helps you upload web files directly to cloud storage, such as downloading torrents directly to Google Drive.
-Share feature helps you share interesting pictures, videos and music with other users more easily.
+The Share feature helps you share interesting pictures, videos and music with other users more easily.

 Based on the above, it is not difficult to find that using MultCloud can easily link OneDrive to Google Drive to expand storage, which saves time and money.
 Instead of the limited 5 GB or 15 GB, you can have more free cloud storage at the same time.